Why does the BHF need me?

-By volunteering with the BHF, you will have the opportunity to make new friends, use your skills to support the BHF and also have fun.
-You will be making a huge difference to the lives of heart patients today and future generations by raising vital lifesaving funds to power our ground-breaking research.
+By volunteering with the BHF you will have the opportunity to make new friends, use your skills and learn new ones, have new experiences and a lot of fun!
+You will be making a huge difference to the lives of heart patients today and future generations by raising vital, lifesaving funds to power our ground-breaking research.

 What skills and attributes do I need to have?

 • Enthusiasm to support the organisation and running of fundraising events.

 • Confidence and willing to act as the face of the BHF in your local community.